maldevel/intelspy/README.md

   --profile PROFILE_NAME
                         The port scanning profile to use (defined in port- scan-profiles.toml).
+Default: default --livehost-profile LIVEHOST_PROFILE_NAME
+                        The live host scanning profile to use (defined in live-host-scan-profiles.toml).
 Default: default --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for task status messages.
 Default: 60